workadaptive/content/_articles/not-a-real-developer.md

 - Mind the data and the context
 - Ship fast and iterate constantly
 - Embrace good enough over perfect
-- Work with messy reality, not clean theory

-The AI will handle:
+The AI handles:
 - Clean code structure
 - Design patterns
 - Best practices
 - Technical implementation
-- Architectural patterns

 You focus on:
 - Business value
 - Real-world complexity
 - Judgment calls
 - What's good enough
-- What matters and what doesn't
+- What matters

 That combination?
 That's the new competitive advantage.